peter-lyons-kehl/deta.space_shuttle.rs/README.md

 - PostgreSQL and steps for its provisioning, migrations/updates
 - any NoSQL, and if so, is it provisioned automatically?
 - no `/tmp`; only `/dev/shm`
+- not promoting/targeting sharing (clones) of applications.
+Of course, developers are free to publish their code (on GIT or similar) so that others could deploy it on Shuttle.rs, too.
+- instance owner base is the same as "innovating" developer base.
+In other words, if you want your own/separate deployment of an application that someone else published (on GIT...), you need more developer skills than with Deta.Space.
 - commercial model: For users with more than 5? applications.
-But, if you become a Shuttle.rs hero, it's free for life!
+But, if you [become a Shuttle.rs hero](https://www.shuttle.rs/shuttle-heroes), it's free for life!

 ---